Managing SSH Devices using Cisco Security Cloud Control

 • After a command has executed successfully without errors.

 • When the command has no results to return.
 For example, you may issue a show command with a regular expression searching for a certain configuration entry.
-If there is no configuration entry that meets the criteria of the regular expression, CDO returns Done!.
+If there is no configuration entry that meets the criteria of the regular expression, Security Cloud Control returns Done!.

 5

-My List tab displays the devices you chose from the Inventory table and allows you to include or exclude devices you want to send a command to.
+My List tab displays the devices you selected from the Security Devices table and allows you to include or exclude devices you want to send a command to.

 6